How to Grow and Care for Rock Rose

 Light Requirements

-Rock Rose thrives in full sun, requiring at least 6 to 8 hours of direct sunlight each day.
-Insufficient light can lead to leggy growth and fewer blooms, so choose a sunny spot in your garden for optimal results.
+Rock Rose requires full sun for optimal growth, needing at least 6 to 8 hours of direct sunlight each day.
+Insufficient light can lead to leggy growth and fewer blooms, so select a sunny location in your garden.

 Temperature

-This plant prefers warm temperatures and is hardy in USDA zones 7 to 10.
-It can tolerate heat and drought but may struggle in extreme cold.
-Protect it from frost during the winter months if you live in a cooler climate.
+This plant thrives in warm temperatures, ideally between 65°F and 85°F (18°C – 29°C).
+It is hardy in USDA zones 7 to 10 and can tolerate heat and drought, but it may struggle in extreme cold.
+Protect Rock Rose from frost if you reside in cooler climates.

 Soil Requirements

-Rock Rose prefers well-draining soil that is sandy or rocky.
-It can tolerate poor soil conditions, but adding organic matter can improve drainage and nutrient content.
+Rock Rose prefers well-draining soil, ideally sandy or rocky.
+While it can tolerate poor soil conditions, adding organic matter can enhance drainage and nutrient content.
 Aim for a soil pH between 6.0 and 7.5 for optimal growth.

 Watering

 Once established, Rock Rose is drought-tolerant and requires minimal watering.
-Water the plant deeply but infrequently, allowing the soil to dry out between waterings.
-Overwatering can lead to root rot, so it’s essential to ensure proper drainage.
+Water the plant deeply but infrequently, allowing the soil to dry out completely between waterings.
+Overwatering can lead to root rot, so ensure proper drainage is in place.

 Humidity

 Rock Rose thrives in low to moderate humidity levels.
-High humidity can lead to fungal issues, so ensure good air circulation around the plant, especially in humid climates.
+High humidity can promote fungal diseases, so ensure good air circulation around the plant, especially in humid climates.

 Spring Care

 In spring, inspect your Rock Rose for any winter damage and prune away any dead or damaged stems.
-Fertilize with a balanced, slow-release fertilizer to promote healthy growth and blooming.
+Apply a balanced, slow-release fertilizer to encourage healthy growth and blooming.

 Summer Care

 During the summer months, ensure the plant receives adequate sunlight and water.
-Deadhead spent flowers to encourage continuous blooming and prevent the plant from going to seed.
+Deadhead spent flowers to promote continuous blooming and prevent the plant from going to seed.

 Fall Care

-As temperatures begin to cool in the fall, reduce watering.
-This is also a good time to apply a layer of mulch around the base of the plant to protect the roots during the winter months.
+As temperatures cool in the fall, reduce watering.
+This is also a good time to apply a layer of mulch around the base of the plant to protect the roots during winter.

 Winter Care

 In areas with cold winters, protect your Rock Rose by covering the base with mulch or straw.
-Avoid watering during the winter months, as the plant goes dormant and requires little moisture.
+Avoid watering during winter, as the plant goes dormant and requires little moisture.

 Step-by-Step Instructions